-- Mount vehicles on anchoring equipment - Interpret manufacturers' specifications relating to vehicles - Diagnose the extent of vehicle damage and rectify the damage with reference to vehicle manufacturers' recommendations - Determine the direction of damaging forces or impacts - Determine the extent of damaging forces or impacts - Determine structural damage using appropriate diagnostic equipment - Identify the correct and appropriate methods for the correction of vehicle body damage - Reinstate correct vehicle body alignment - 'Rough out' damaged sections or panels prior to removal for replacement - Straighten and align damaged structural components and reinstate their dimensional accuracy - Diagnose frame damage using any of: - Toe in gauge - Self-alignment gauge - Tram gauge - Vehicle manuals etc. - Repair and align full frame and suspension damage.
+- Determine the extent of damaging forces or impacts - Determine the extent of damaging forces of impacts Determine structural damage using appropriate diagnostic equipment - Identify the correct and appropriate methods for the correction of vehicle body damage - Reinstate correct vehicle body alignment - 'Rough out' damaged sections or panels prior to removal for replacement - Straighten and align damaged structural components and reinstate their dimensional accuracy - Diagnose frame damage using any of: - Toe in gauge - Self-alignment gauge - Tram gauge - Vehicle manuals etc. - Repair and align full frame and suspension damage.

-Se ection Relative importance (%) 3 Replace necessary welding on parts/panels 34

-- The importance of following manufacturers' recommended repair methods and warranty procedures - Suitable methods of identifying fixing types weld positions and weld types - Methods of safely and cleanly removing fastenings to free damaged panels for replacement - Use, setting and maintenance of pneumatic tools used for panel removal and replacement - Principles of operation and adjustment of welding systems used for panel replacement including MAGS, Resistance spot and MIG brazing - Processes and procedures for preparing replacement panel work and panel fixing positions - The importance of realigning structural parts and assemblies to reinstate vehicle integrity and driving characteristics - Principles of reinstating suitable corrosion protection to replaced parts - The importance of working within agreed time schedules.

-- Repair or replace structural parts correctly including composites (GRP, carbon) - Remove structural panels with minimal disturbance to surrounding panels and prepare surfaces appropriately to receive new parts - Prepare replacement parts to ensure correct fit up and alignment Remove welded panels (rails, rear quarter panels, pillars, structural body panels etc.) - Replace major welded panels or panel assemblies at manufacturers' seam positions - Carry out structural part replacement using sectioning methods and procedures - Use correct welding procedures when replacing structural parts, taking into consideration materials being joined, the identity of parts and unforeseen hazards such as brake, fuel and electrical lines - Replace structural panels using any of the following jointing methods: - MIG welding - MIG brazing - Riveting and bonding - Carry out welding procedures necessary to complete the repair (MAGS) - Resistance spot, - MIG Brazing - Dress weld seams using sanding/grinding operations
+Section Relative importance (%) Replace necessary welding on parts/panels 34 The individual needs to know and understand: The importance of following manufacturers' recommended repair methods and warranty procedures Suitable methods of identifying fixing types weld positions and weld types Methods of safely and cleanly removing fastenings to free damaged panels for replacement Use, setting and maintenance of pneumatic tools used for panel removal and replacement Principles of operation and adjustment of welding systems used for panel replacement including MAGS, Resistance spot and MIG brazing Processes and procedures for preparing replacement panel work and panel fixing positions The importance of realigning structural parts and assemblies to reinstate vehicle integrity and driving characteristics Principles of reinstating suitable corrosion protection to replaced parts The importance of working within agreed time schedules.
+The individual shall be able to: Repair or replace structural parts correctly including composites (GRP, carbon) Remove structural panels with minimal disturbance to surrounding panels and prepare surfaces appropriately to receive new parts Prepare replacement parts to ensure correct fit up and alignment Remove welded panels (rails, rear quarter panels, pillars, structural body panels etc.) Replace major welded panels or panel assemblies at manufacturers' seam positions Carry out structural part replacement using sectioning methods and procedures Use correct welding procedures when replacing structural parts, taking into consideration materials being joined, the identity of parts and unforeseen hazards such as brake, fuel and electrical lines Replace structural panels using any of the following jointing methods: MIG welding Riveting and bonding Carry out welding procedures necessary to complete the repair (MAGS) Resistance spot, MIG Brazing

-Se ction Relative importance (%) 4 Remove, re-install or replace, and align exterior and/or interior parts and panels 10

-- The principles underpinning the use of any of the above fastening - svstems - The types, availability and varieties of the above systems - The range of tools used to carry out remove and replace operations and - their safe/correct uses - The range of methods for removing and replacing individual panels and - parts methods used to align replaced parts and panels to reinstate - manufacturers original settings

-- Remove and re-install or attach parts and/or body panels (hoods, fenders, doors etc.) using any of the following methods:
+Section Relative importance (%) 4 Remove, re-install or replace, and align exterior and/or interior parts and panels 10 The individual needs to know and understand: The principles underpinning the use of any of the above fastening systems The types, availability and varieties of the above systems The range of tools used to carry out remove and replace operations and their safe/correct uses The range of methods for removing and replacing individual panels and parts methods used to align replaced parts and panels to reinstate manufacturers original settings The individual shall be able to: Remove and re-install or attach parts and/or body panels (hoods, fenders, doors etc.) using any of the following methods: Screwed Riveted Bolted Clipped Bonded Tag removed items for replacement Re-align replaced parts to manufacturers' given tolerances where available for panel alignment and/or torque settings Remove, replace and adjust exterior/interior trims and/or other part necessary to complete repairs.
+5 Operate and/or manipulate any tools or equipment necessary to perform autobody repairs 14 The individual needs to know and understand: The range, selection and assembly of hydraulic pull/push equipment The characteristics of common metals such as low carbon steel, high strength steels (HSS), ultra-high strength steels (UHSS) The direct effects of correct positioning, direction of push/pull etc. The principles behind the operation and maintenance of hydraulic push/pull equipment The range of set ups, ram ends and their purposes

-- Screwed

-- Riveted

-- Bolted

-- Clipped

-- Bonded

-- Tag removed items for replacement

-- Re-align replaced parts to manufacturers' given tolerances where available for panel alignment and/or torque settings

-- Remove, replace and adjust exterior/interior trims and/or other part necessary to complete repairs.

-5 Operate and/or manipulate any tools or equipment necessary to perform autobody repairs 14

-- The range, selection and assembly of hydraulic pull/push equipment - The characteristics of common metals such as low carbon steel, high strength steels (HSS), ultra-high strength steels (UHSS) - The direct effects of correct positioning, direction of push/pull etc. - The principles behind the operation and maintenance of hydraulic push/pull equipment - The range of set ups, ram ends and their purposes